 The UESI Surveying and Geomatics Division is pleased to announce that the 1st Annual ASCE Surveying Student Competition will be held on , in Lawrenceburg, Indiana.
 The Competition provides students the opportunity to display their surveying skills to practitioners in the field.

 The following qualifications are required of all ASCE Student Chapters in order to participate in an ASCE-sponsored National Competition:

 - Be in good standing with ASCE:

-- Have paid their annual dues, as received by ASCE, prior to the start of the Student Conference;
+a.
+Have paid their annual dues, as received by ASCE, prior to the start of the Student Conference;and

-- Good faith participation in the Student Conference Paper Competition, including submission and presentation by at least one (1) member of the ASCE Student Chapter, not necessarily a member of the concrete canoe team; Note that the concrete canoe design paper/oral presentation does not count as an entry into the Student Conference Paper Competition;
+b.
+Good faith participation in the Student Conference Paper Competition, including submission and presentation by at least one (1) member of the ASCE Student Chapter.
+Note that any papers/ presentations created for any other competition does not count as an entry into the Student Conference Paper Competition; and

 For questions about the student competition contact: Omar E. Mora, Ph.D., Assistant Professor of Geospatial Engineering, Cal Poly Pomona or Christopher Chiu, S. M.ASCE Graduate Student of Civil Engineering, Kansas State University